nigelhaim/3rdYr_2ndSem/Thesis Orientation.md

 							- Consider the 3d dataset
 						- On the model
 							- Be careful on the lacking of contextual information
-							- Computational cost if youre going to use 3D
+							- Computational cost if you're going to use 3D
 							- MRI is more focused on the Segmentation approaches
 				- Try to pivot on an alternative dataset
-				- We only have a month left if youre gonna pivot then better to pivot early
+				- We only have a month left if you're gonna pivot then better to pivot early
 				- Don't be too attached on the topic
 				-  Ang gawin is look further details on the dataset or look for other datasets
 				- Good progress is we already have a benchmark on how we look on dataset